 It looks like Peekskill lost the bet with Herald contributor Todd Seekiricher, who surmised the newly renovated Pugsley Park wouldn’t last one season before succumbing to our garbage troubles (and sometimes, worse.
 Don’t ask me what they had to clean up recently.)

-Places like Whiskey River, Birdsall, Taco District, Rubens, Bruised Apple, Division Street Guitar, JO’s Body Shop, the newly opened Village Greens, and others all do an admirable job of creating pleasant experiences for people within their four walls.
+Places like Whiskey River, Birdsall, Taco District, Rubens, Bruised Apple, Division Street Guitar, JO’s Body Shop, the newly opened Valley Greens, and others all do an admirable job of creating pleasant experiences for people within their four walls.
 But none of us can do this alone.
 And operating here is what that often feels like.

 We could make it work another year and see if things improve, but right now, it makes more sense to step back.
 We are sad about the shop, but are looking forward to spending more time together as a family and seeing our friends.